polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-a-pallet/import-a-pallet.md

 feature will determine the features that should be used on downstream dependencies.
 For example, the snippet above should be read as:

 > The default feature for this Substrate runtime is `std`.
-When `std` feature is enabled for the
+When the `std` feature is enabled for the
 > runtime, `codec`, `frame-executive`, `frame-support`, and all the other listed
 > dependencies should use their `std` feature.